The Extraordinary Life of Charlie Munger

 Net Worth and Investment Philosophy

-His wealth primarily stemmed from his equity in Berkshire Hathaway.
-Influenced primarily by Buffett and Graham, one of the core principles of Munger’s investment philosophy is the concept of value investing.
+Charlie Munger's net worth was estimated to be around $2 billion when he passed away.
+His wealth primarily stemmed from his equity in Berkshire.
+Influenced primarily by Buffett and Graham, one of the core principles of Munger's investment philosophy is the concept of value investing.
 This strategy is based on buying securities that are undervalued in price in relation to their intrinsic value, taking the margin of safety into account.

 Besides the focus on value and the delicate mix between qualitative and quantitative factors, Munger was widely known for his concept of mental models and the psychological aspects of investing.
 He also believed that by understanding the fundamental principles from various disciplines such as economics, history, and psychology, one could make better decisions and think more rationally.
-His multidisciplinary approach to problem solving and decision making has been widely influential across the world for decades.
+His multidisciplinary approach to problem-solving and decision-making has been widely influential across the world for decades.
 This, coupled with his successes alongside Buffett with Berkshire Hathaway, has made Munger one of the most respected and well-recognized names in the history of business and investing.

 Timeless Wisdom Through Quotes

-• On Avoiding Mistakes: “It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”
+On avoiding mistakes: "It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent."

-• On Patience and Investing: “The big money is not in the buying and selling, but in the waiting.”
+On patience and investing: "The big money is not in the buying and selling, but in the waiting."

-• On Learning: “I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines.
-They go to bed every night a little wiser than they were when they got up and boy does that help, particularly when you have a long run ahead of you.”
+On learning: "I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines.
+They go to bed every night a little wiser than they were when they got up and boy does that help, particularly when you have a long run ahead of you."

-• On Mental Models: “Well, the first rule is that you can’t really know anything if you just remember isolated facts and try and bang ’em back.
-If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form.”
+On mental models: "Well, the first rule is that you can't really know anything if you just remember isolated facts and try and bang 'em back.
+If the facts don't hang together on a latticework of theory, you don't have them in a usable form."

-• On Changing One’s Mind: “If you are not willing to react with equanimity to a market price decline of 50% two or three times a century you’re not fit to be a common shareholder and you deserve the mediocre result you’re going to get.”
+On changing one's mind: "If you are not willing to react with equanimity to a market price decline of 50% two or three times a century you're not fit to be a common shareholder and you deserve the mediocre result you're going to get."

 Books and Continuous Learning

-For those eager to delve deeper into the insights and wisdom of Charlie Munger, there are several books worth reading.
+For those eager to dive deeper into the insights and wisdom of Charlie Munger, there are several books worth reading.
 Although Munger himself did not author many books, there are several books about him and compilations of his wisdom.
 Here are a couple of prominent examples:

 Poor Charlie's Almanack